WorldWindLabs/EarthquakeApp/README.md

 You can generate features using the `learning.preprocess()` function.
 These generated functions can be fed into sklearn functions to generate results, albeit arbitrary results (for the time being).

-6. NASA Web World Wind Earthquake Application
+6. NASA Web WorldWind Earthquake Application
 ---------------------------------------------
 You can view the preliminary application for the earthquake app.
 Open the GeoJSON.html (EarthquakeApp/app/Earthquake App WWW/examples/GeoJSON.html) in a web server (Webstorm does this automatically) to run the web app.
 ![screencap of app](https://github.com/NASAWorldWindResearch/EarthquakeApp/blob/master/documentation_pix/app_screencap.png)